malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 			the Hadamard operation does not affect them.

-		Running examples/Hadamard.py returns coupler and qubit weights for an annealer Hadamard gate using a 4 bit discretization of the bloch sphere (assuming full connectivity):
+		Running examples/Hadamard.py returns coupler and qubit weights for an annealer Hadamard gate using a 4-bit discretization of the bloch sphere (assuming full connectivity):

 			J67 	 -47.3